 - 1 safety colored red or fluorescent hard hat with reflective safety tape.

-- 1 very good all inclusive first aid kit.
+- 1 very good all-inclusive first aid kit.
 The more you spend the better.
 Familiarize yourself with everything.

 - 2 flashlights that run on a minimum of 2 DC batteries with extra batteries.

-- 1 heavy duty set of jumper cables.
+- 1 heavy-duty set of jumper cables.
 The best pair you can buy.

 - 1 jump box with charge meter indicating level of charge.
 A jump box is an external battery used for starting vehicles.

-- Chains for all 4 wheels of your vehicle for snow covered passes or iced roads.
+- Chains for all 4 wheels of your vehicle for snow-covered passes or iced roads.

-- 1 GPS with good up to date quality mapping software that allows you to create way-points and also a good USA road atlas.
+- 1 GPS with good upto date quality mapping software that allows you to create way-points and also a good USA road atlas.

 Details of State Certifications required for Pilot Cars.
 Which states require pilot car certification?

 The state of Arizona does not observe daylight savings time.
-Arizona pilot car certification: the state of Arizona says that pilot car companies or escort vehicles must maintain a certificate of certification that verifies the pilot car and operator successfully completed a Commercial Vehicle Safety Alliance (CVSA) program.
-Arizona does recognize equivalency programs completed in other states however the pilot car or escort vehicle operator must file an application in order to operate within Arizona State jurisdictions.
-For more information contact the Arizona motor vehicles division at phone number: 602-771-2960 located at 1225 N. 25th Ave., Phoenix, AR 85009.
-Office hours are from 8 AM until 5 PM mountain time Monday through Friday.
-You can read more about the Arizona pilot car regulations, requirements, permits, etc. on our regulations pages.
+Arizona pilot car certification: Arizona says that pilot car companies or escort vehicles must maintain a certificate of certification that verifies the pilot car and operator completed a Commercial Vehicle Safety Alliance (CVSA) program.
+Arizona does recognize equivalency programs completed in other states; however, the pilot car or escort vehicle operator must apply to operate within Arizona State jurisdictions.
+For more information, contact the Arizona motor vehicles division at the phone number: 602-771-2960 located at 1225 N. 25th Ave., Phoenix, AR 85009.
+Office hours are from 8 AM until 5 PM mountain time, Monday through Friday.
+You can read more about the Arizona pilot car regulations, requirements, permits, etc., on our regulations pages.

 The state of Georgia Department of Transportation (GDOT) requires pilot car or escort company operators to complete the Certified Escort Vehicle Program.
-In addition to this you are required to have a “amber light permit” when operating a pilot car or escort vehicle within Georgia state lines.
-If you obtain a “amber light permit” AND have completed a pilot car and/or escort vehicle certification program through any of the following states: Colorado, Washington, Oregon, Utah or Arizona you will more than likely be approved with proof of completion.
-The Georgia DOT also reciprocates directly with North Carolina, Florida and Oklahoma pilot car certification programs.
-If you have any questions for the Georgia Oversize Permit Unit you may contact them directly by phone: 888-262-8306.
-You can also read more about the Georgia state pilot car regulations, requirements, permits, etc. on our regulations pages.
+In addition to this, you must have an “amber light permit” when operating a pilot car or escort vehicle within Georgia state lines.
+If you obtain an “amber light permit” AND have completed a pilot car or escort vehicle certification program through any of the following states: Colorado, Washington, Oregon, Utah, or Arizona, you will more than likely be approved with proof of completion.
+The Georgia DOT also reciprocates directly with North Carolina, Florida, and Oklahoma pilot car certification programs.
+If you have any questions about the Georgia Oversize Permit Unit, you may contact them directly at 888-262-8306.
+On our regulations pages, you can also read more about the Georgia state pilot car regulations, requirements, permits, etc.

-All escort and pilot car operators who wish to travel through or work in the state of Louisiana are required to obtain a Louisiana Approved Escort Vehicle Permit.
-Escort vehicle operators and pilot car company operators can obtain a Louisiana state escort vehicle permit at Louisiana weigh stations.
-These permits can also be obtained online at www.dotd.la.gov.
+All escort and pilot car operators who wish to travel through or work in Louisiana are required to obtain a Louisiana Approved Escort Vehicle Permit.
+In addition, escort vehicle operators and pilot car company operators can obtain a Louisiana state escort vehicle permit at Louisiana weigh stations.
+The permits can also be obtained online at www.dotd.la.gov.
 Look for the quick links section on the right-hand side of the webpage and click on truck permits.
-Once you’ve reached the permitting electronic routing bridge analysis selection then select submit application for annual permits and will get a list of annual permits on that page.
-The escort and pilot car vehicle permit portion will give you two options for submitting the application.
-You can submit it online or print the PDF form and fax the completed application to the truck permit office at: 225-377-7154.
-Any questions you may have pertaining to escort vehicle and/or pilot car driving permits and be addressed by calling: 800-654-1433 or 225-434-2345 and selecting option 1.
-You can also read more about the Lousiana state pilot car regulations, requirements, permits, etc. on our regulations pages.
+Once you’ve reached the electronic permitting routing bridge analysis selection, select “submit an application” for annual permits, and you will get a list of annual permits on that page.
+The escort and pilot car vehicle permit portion will give you two options for applying.
+You can submit it online or print the PDF form and fax the completed application to the truck permit office at 225-377-7154.
+Any questions you may have regarding escort vehicle or pilot car driving permits can be addressed by calling: 800-654-1433 or 225-434-2345 and selecting option 1.
+On our regulations pages, you can also read more about the Louisiana state pilot car regulations, requirements, permits, etc.